Binance Market Update (2022-11-14)

 Binance

-The global cryptocurrency market cap now stands at $0.84T, up by 0.42% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.83T, up by 0.08% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include TORN, SFP, and TWT, up by 47%, 29%, and 25%, respectively.
+Market outperformers include SFP, MDX, and TWT, up by 47%, 44%, and 31%, respectively.

 Top stories of the day: